Guest post by Dakota Murphey

 Day 1: Royal Heritage

-On your first day, if you’re a fan of all things Royal, why not start at Buckingham Palace to watch the Changing of the Guard?
+If you’re a fan of all things Royal, why not start at Buckingham Palace to watch the Changing of the Guard?
 This is the formal ceremony in which sentries perform centuries-old ceremonial guard duties.
 When you’re finished soaking up the pageantry, walk down the Mall for classic views of Admiralty Arch before heading to Westminster Abbey and the architectural highlight and political hub of the Houses of Parliament.

-In the afternoon, you could head to the Tower of London to admire the historic castle, a splendid gateway that guarded the capital for over 1,000 years.
+In the afternoon, head to the Tower of London to admire the historic castle, a splendid gateway that guarded the capital for over 1,000 years.
 See the Royal Family’s priceless Crown Jewels at the historic Tower Bridge and take in the scenic views of the Thames before making your way to Kensington Palace, the most famous of royal residences in the heart of the capital.

 Royal Parks for a Grand Retreat